jeromerg/NCase/Presentation.md

 }
 ```

-And them you combine both set of test cases together as following:
+And then you combine both sets together as following:

 <!--# NCaseCombiningSets_ALL_SET -->
 ```C#